-a) I'm going off of mostly classic ‘middle-of-the-road’ pop songs and chart hits because in my experience, most people will think of the most recent songs for the theme.
+- I'm going off of mostly classic ‘middle-of-the-road’ pop songs and chart hits because, in my experience, most people will think of the most recent songs for the theme.
 The exception, of course, would be favourite oldies songs.

-b) Because I am based in Britain, some of the songs may be unfamiliar to international readers.
+- Because I am based in Britain, some of the songs may be unfamiliar to international readers.
 This is why I give two song choices, both of which are easily found on YouTube.
-You could also easily your own "local" song.
+You could also easily choose your own 'local' song.

 I hope you benefit from these costume ideas and, most of all, have a great party!